John Blackall: Career

 Blackall also published in 1813 some observations on angina pectoris, a disease then much discussed, owing to William Heberden's writings upon it.
 Blackall was admitted candidate of the Royal College of Physicians on 22 December 1814, and a fellow on 22 December 1815.
 His progress from this period was rapid and uninterrupted, and for a long series of years he had a great practice in the west of England.
 He was famed for his skill in diagnosis, and it was based upon a thorough method of clinical examination.
 He used no complicated remedies, was patient in waiting for results, and was justly confident in the conclusions to which he had attained with so much care.

 Dr. Blackall retained his strength and faculties to an advanced age, and he did not relinquish private practice till he was eighty.
 He died at Southernhay, Exeter, on 10 January 1860, and was followed to the grave in the burial-ground of Holy Trinity Church by a large body of relations and friends and the whole of the medical profession resident within the city.

+Family

+Dr Blackall also had a respected physician son, Thomas Blackall who was also notable for his stewardship of the Spitchwick estate and his building of Dr Blackall's Drive.